Mininet-Optical/mininet-optical/docs/source/architecture.md

 goal for Mininet-Optical is to enable the same control software to work on a software-emulated virtual network and on a hardware testbed.
-Mininet-Optical can enable us to create a "digital twin" of a real network (or testbed) and carry out experiments in a sotware environment.
+Mininet-Optical can enable us to create a "digital twin" of a real network (or testbed) and carry out experiments in a software environment.
 This enables faster turn out time and a fail-safe approach.
 The emulated network can also be reset to its original condition for repeatability or in the case of errors.